dianeschuh/ArtAttentionSymbioses/README.md

 This device is based on a reinjection matrix, with feedback cascades.
 It is therefore essential to work with someone at the mixing console, or to add an audio limiter.
-Set up for 2d ambisonics, 12 channels (If you want to play the set-up with the added video please ask the author : Tania Cortés Becerra https://www.taniacortesbecerra.com/)
+Set up for 2d ambisonics, 12 channels (If you want to play the set-up with the added video please ask the author of the video : Tania Cortés Becerra https://www.taniacortesbecerra.com/)

 Program notes: